 The Ski and Splitboard Mountaineering course was developed to teach skills and decision making for traveling through technical terrain with your skis or splitboard.
-This is a course in which we will be covering a wide array of topics emphasized on traveling through intermediate to advanced terrain
+This 2-day course covers a wide array of topics with emphasis on traveling through intermediate to advanced terrain

-This course will be held in or around the Summit County Area.
+The standard course will be held in or around the Central Colorado area.
 Exact locations will be chosen based on the group, weather, and snowpack conditions.

 Silverthorne Basecamp: